5 Best Pride Marketing Campaigns (and Why They’re Awesome)

 There are a few key points to keep in mind when running a Pride marketing campaign.

-1. Make it Story-Centered
+1. Make It Story-Centered

 Is there a narrative behind your campaign?
 Or is it just a symbol in place for the month of June?
 Or, worse yet, are you trying to sell something, even if it is just your brand, by using Pride messaging?